edisonabdiel/CosunoApp/README.md

 ## API

-Refer to the ```server``` folder for more information on how to get the server running and how to use it.
+Refer to the ```cosuno-server``` folder for more information on how to get the server running and how to use it.

 ```cd``` into the ```server``` folder and run the following command: